This post may contain affiliate links. Please read our disclosure policy.

-Until now, the recipe for Bacon Deviled Eggs with Caramelized Onions and Cheddar has been the only deviled eggs recipe on the blog.
+Until now, the recipe for Bacon Deviled Eggs has been the only deviled egg recipe on the blog.
 As much as I love that recipe (and oh boy do I ever) the simplicity of these devils wins out.

 But we do have a few other egg snack recipes that I think you'll love.
 They're all healthy, easy to make, and perfect for lunch on the go.